Learning by teaching: Background

 Systematic research into intentionally improving education, by having students learn by teaching began in the middle of the 20th century.

-In the early 1980s, Jean-Pol Martin systematically developed the concept of having students teach other in the context of learning French as a foreign language, and he gave it a theoretical background in numerous publications.
+In the early 1980s, Jean-Pol Martin systematically developed the concept of having students teach other in the context of learning French as a foreign language, and he gave it a theoretical background in numerous publications, which was thus referred to in German as Lernen durch Lehren, shortened to LdL.
 The method was originally resisted, as the German educational system generally emphasized discipline and rote learning.
 However the method became widely used in Germany in secondary education, and in the 1990s it was further formalized and began to be used in universities as well.
 By 2008 Martin had retired, and although he remained active Joachim Grzega took the lead in developing and promulgating LdL.

-LdL-Method
+LdL method

+Semantic field:Central to Martin’s entire theory, both for LdL and for the New Human Rights, are the following interacting concepts: thinking (information processing and conceptualization) – control – antinomies – dialectical thinking – exploratory behavior – cognitive map – flow effect – top-down/bottom-up – centripetal/centrifugal forces – neuronal behavior – linearity/nonlinearity – homeostasis – integration/differentiation – centralization/decentralization – self-referentiality – coherence.

 After preparation by the teacher, students become responsible for their own learning and teaching.
 The new material is divided into small units and student groups of not more than three people are formed.

 Students are then encouraged to experiment to find ways to teach the material to the others.
 Along with ensuring that students learn the material, another goal of the method, is to teach students life skills like respect for other people, planning, problem solving, taking chances in public, and communication skills.
 The teacher remains actively involved, stepping in to further explain or provide support if the teaching-students falter or the learning-students do not seem to understand the material.

 The method is distinct from tutoring in that LdL is done in class, supported by the teacher, and distinct from student teaching, which is a part of teacher education.